 Yeah.

-I it uh the only reason I heard about it was because Donald Trump tweeted about it, and uh it's uh my go to Twitter and Donald Trump's feed from my news.
+The only reason I heard about it was because Donald Trump tweeted about it.

 Right.

-Well, see, that's the that's the thing.
+Well, see, that's the thing.

 It was completely stopped.

-But how much of and I really want to get your take on this.
+But how much of, and I really want to get your take on this.

-And we look at the global movement of these establishments, you know you've done a lot with the GOP.
+And we look at the global movement of these establishments.

-I have a gripe with the GOP because I don't believe that when I go around and I speak to all these different GOP groups uh and I'm meeting the people, they are not in line with the GOP establishment.
+I have a gripe with the GOP because I don't believe that when I go around and I speak to all these different GOP groups and I'm meeting the people, they are not in line with the GOP establishment.

-How much of that have you seen and how much of that is causing the president uh this same conflict when it comes to uh doing his job?
+And how much of that is causing the president this same conflict when it comes to doing his job?

-Oh, we have a rhino problem in the GOP, and uh you know, I'm from New York, and the only way I can vote in the private.
+And, you know, I'm from New York, and the only way I can tell in the prime.

 I know you couldn't tell, right?